Learn how to send custom HTTP requests and Webhooks to any 3rd party software.

 Step 8 — Add response mapping (optional)

 Using the response mapping you can chain custom action's output and use it as another action's input — map the HTTP response and use it as a placeholder in subsequent actions.
-Mapping is only relevant when the response is a valid JSON, it is not allowed to use the characters {}, as the mapping key.
+For each mapped field, you can also set a field type (Text, Number, or Boolean) so Torii correctly interprets the value.
+Mapping is only relevant when the response is a valid JSON; it is not allowed to use the characters {} as the mapping key.

 Example